-a. the results of the UJ English Language Programme (UJELP) test (at a level determined by the relevant Faculty/College).
+the results of the UJ English Language Programme (UJELP) test (at a level determined by the relevant Faculty/College).

-3.13 RIGHT OF ADMISSION
+3.11 RIGHT OF ADMISSION

 The Vice-Chancellor and the Council of the University determine the admission of an applicant to the University.
-An applicant who has applied for admission, and satisfies the minimum rules and requirements of access and admission, but who has been refused admission, may request written reasons for such refusal from the relevant Executive Dean.
+An applicant who has applied for admission to a particular programme, and satisfies the minimum rules and requirements of access and admission, but who has been refused admission, may request written reasons for such refusal from the relevant Executive Dean concerned by his/her delegated authority.